dachbrown/dissertation-bioinformatics-machine-learning/README.md

 # dissertation-bioinformatics-machine-learning
 Collection of materials from my dissertation research.

-"Investigating Multidrug Resistance in Escherichia coli with Phylogenetics and Machine Learning".
+"Investigating Multidrug Resistance in Escherichia coli with Phylogenetics and Machine Learning"

 -----
 -----